 Customers’ lives are influenced by what they use every day—including their preferred social media platforms, mobile sites and more.
-By making your online presence available in multiple languages, across all channels, your company will be able to reach more people where they live and work.
+Content localization makes your online presence available in multiple languages, across all channels, and ensures that your company will be able to reach more people where they live and work.
 This enhances a positive user experience for global customers and helps them trust your brand.

-Translating websites for your global markets give you full control of your message, and deliver a consistent brand experience across all markets.
+Translating websites for your global markets gives you full control of your message, and delivers a consistent brand experience across all markets.
 It's easier to ensure your brand messaging is being communicated as you intend, rather than miscommunicated by third-party companies or agencies.
 Localization takes this a step further, ensuring that the content is not only translated, but accounts for the cultural nuances and preferences of each location.
 This ensures brand consistency and improves brand image.

-Today’s leading website translation solutions make it easier than ever to share customised messages to customers in different global markets.
+Today’s leading website translation services and localization solutions make it easier than ever to share customized messages to customers in different global markets.
 You can keep control of your online message while catering to regional customer needs-and expanding your business's digital footprint at the same time.
 This improved ability to segment markets and speak directly to local audiences can enhance the effectiveness of messaging and targeting.

 Localised websites are not only great resources for consumers; they're great for local sales and support teams as well.
 A localised site can highlight market-specific products and services, comply with local regulations and legal requirements, and provide information that local marketing teams can draw on as they pursue leads.